-that it currently works with SDRs to facilitate data transfers and implement technology changes.
-The Commission fully expects to continue to collaborate with SDRs to ensure any Commission instructions or changes requested pursuant its authority in § 49.17(c)(1) are practical and reasonable, and provide SDRs with the requisite time for implementation.
-To do otherwise would be counterproductive and harmful to the Commission's ability to fulfill its regulatory functions.
+With regard to the comments' suggested revisions, the Commission believes the revisions would unduly constrain the Commission's authority.
+The Commission notes that it currently works with SDRs to facilitate data transfers and implement technology changes.176 The Commission fully expects to continue to collaborate with SDRs to ensure any Commission instructions or changes requested pursuant its authority in \$49.17(c)(1)are practical and reasonable, and provide SDRs with the requisite time for implementation.
+To do otherwise would be counterproductive and harmful to the

+176 Current SDR practice also reflects the Commission's wide discretion in instructing SDRs in how to send data to the Commission, as the SDRs currently send large amounts of data to the Commission on a regular basis in various formats, based on instructions provided by the Commission.
+Commission's ability to fulfill its regulatory functions.
 The Commission believes the coordination and collaboration between the Commission and SDRs is, and will be, supported and enhanced by clarity regarding the Commission's authority in this area.
 This, in turn, will encourage SDRs and the Commission to work together to devise the most efficient and effective ways for data transfer to the Commission, while ensuring that the Commission has the data it needs to perform its regulatory functions.

-M. § 49.18 - Confidentiality Arrangement
+M. § 49.18-Confidentiality Arrangement

-The Commission proposed to amend existing § 49.18177 to move the delegation of authority provision in § 49.18(e) to proposed § 49.31(a)(8).
-The Existing § 49.18(e) delegates to the Director of DMO all functions reserved to the Commission in § 49.18, including the authority to specify the form of confidentiality arrangements required prior to disclosure of swap data by an SDR to an appropriate domestic or foreign regulator, and the authority to limit, suspend, or revoke such appropriate domestic or foreign regulator's access to swap data held by an SDR.
+The Commission proposed to amend existing § 49.18177 to move the delegation of authority provision in § 49.18(e) to proposed § 49.31(a)(8).178 Existing § 49.18(e) delegates to the Director of DMO all functions reserved to the Commission in §49.18, including the authority to specify the form of confidentiality arrangements required prior to disclosure of swap data by an SDR to an appropriate domestic or foreign regulator, and the authority to limit, suspend, or revoke such appropriate domestic or foreign regulator's access to swap data held by an SDR.